 Often overlooked, we pay special attention to the deepest layers or inner core including the pelvic floor, transversus abdominis, multifidus and diaphragm.
 We assess for the proper movement of the diaphragm together with the ability of your muscles to contract in the proper timing, amplitude, sequence and synergy with each other.
 The inner core is important because studies have shown that these muscles are activated in anticipation of movement; both preparing and stabilizing the body for movement.
 Dysfunction, injury, pain or surgery can cause alterations to these patterns including inhibition of muscles and the development of compensatory strategies for core deficiencies.
 Alterations in function can make us more susceptible to injury, re-injury or chronic pain.

 For example, an individual with low back pain may have inhibition of one of the multifidus muscles on one side of the spine due to injury.
 The Multifidus muscle is a series of small deep back muscles, on either side of the spine.
-The multifidi play an important role in joint stabilization and act in extension, lateral flexion and rotation of the spine (Multifdi shaded in red).
+The multifidi play an important role in joint stabilization and act in extension, lateral flexion and rotation of the spine.
 Can you imagine how inhibition of one muscle segment on one side of the spine can be a problem?
 Even if pain resolves, continued inhibition and decreased stability at that segment can lead to joint degeneration and recurrence of pain.

 Therefore, strengthening before addressing these deficits can impede progress, reinforce improper compensatory patterns and lead to re-injury or nagging problems.
 Our goal of physical therapy is to work together to restore the normal functioning of the inner core and synergy of movement followed by integration of all core muscle strengthening and performance training.